smallwat3r/synonym/README.md

 #   it, no, pl, pt, ro, ru, sk
 SYNONYM_SEARCH_LANG=en
 ```
-Note: if no language is set in .synonymrc, or specified in paramas, the default language
+Note: if no language is set in .synonymrc, or specified in parameters, the default language
 will be fetched from the os (`$LANGUAGE` or `$LANG`).
 If not supported by Thesaurus, or
 null, it will be set as default to `en_US`.